alexbecker/prompt-injection/paper.typ

 Although this approach is training-free, it still requires calibration using a small set of known attacks to identify important attention heads.

 There is also prior work for using gradients to detect safety policy violations, which is similar to our work though not focused specifically on prompt injections.
-*GradSafe* computes the cosine similarity between the gradient of "safety‑critical" parameters and a reference vector @xie2024gradsafe.
+*GradSafe* computes the cosine similarity between the gradient of "safety-critical" parameters and a reference vector @xie2024gradsafe.
 *Gradient Cuff* considers the gradient of the probability of a refusal response @hu2024gradientcuff-neurips.
 *Token Highlighter* builds on this concept by identifying the tokens with the largest such gradient and "soft removing" other tokens by scaling the embeddings down @hu2025tokenhighlighter.